 RESEARCH INTERNSHIP (ongoing)

-The Wisconsin Project on Nuclear Arms Control is seeking an intern for the summer to conduct research for its Risk Report database and Iran Watch website.
+The Wisconsin Project on Nuclear Arms Control is seeking an intern to conduct research for its Risk Report database and Iran Watch website.
 Wisconsin Project interns are accomplished students with an interest in nonproliferation and conducting in-depth research.

 Interns will use a variety of open sources to conduct research on proliferation networks and write profiles of entities in these networks, for publication in the Risk Report and/or on Iran Watch.
 Through this research, interns will gain valuable experience in unclassified information gathering and source vetting.
 The research will also involve learning about autonomous and international sanctions and U.S. and multilateral export control regulations.